brandeis-cosi-103a/spring-server-example/README.md

 # spring-server-example
-Example of a Spring Boot application as one sub-module in a multi-module Maven project
+Example of a Spring Boot application as one sub-module in a multi-module Maven project, and a Dockerfile to package up the server.

 The directory layout is:
 ```